aklinker1/DroneOS/README.md

-# MARC-I
+# DroneOS
-This is the 2017-2018 IMARC Software Repository/Project for our MARC-I boat.
+This is the 2017-2018 IMARC Software Repository/Project for our DroneOS boat.

 <br/><br/>